-Luvsome is one of the few brands mentioned here to use whole meat and ingredients, including examples like Chicken and Beef.
+Luvsome is one of the few brands mentioned here to use whole meat and fish ingredients, including popular industry examples like Chicken and Beef.

 Sadly, Luvsome is let down by its plant-based ingredients, which include Corn, Wheat, Brewers Rice, Corn Gluten Meal, and Soybean Meal.